Luiyisesco/Binnary-Classification-GF/README.md

 # Binnary-Classification-GF
-False rejects classificator
+## False rejects classificator

-1. Intro
+### Intro

 This is an attempt to reduce false rejects at GF station.
-Currently the station works as a ìblack boxî so there is no access to the internal program.
+Currently the station works as a ‚Äúblack box‚Äù so there is no access to the internal program.

 Outputs available:

-ï	OK/NG judgement
+* OK/NG judgement
-ï	Screenshot of the test performed
+* Screenshot of the test performed

 With only those outputs the aim is to be able to detect false positives in the execution of the test.
 The idea is that only the NG judgement cycles will use the classifier.

-2. Model
+### Model

-The model is a CNN adapted from several entries in the Dogs vs Cats challenge at Kaggle.
-For more details of the model see model.summary() in ìGF Classifier v0.ipynbî
+The model is a CNN ~~I smashed together against its will~~ adapted from several entries in the Dogs vs Cats challenge at Kaggle.

+For more details about the model and its layers see model.summary() in ‚ÄúGF Classifier v0.ipynb‚Äù

-3. Execution
+### Execution

 After training the implementation was adapted into a MathLab routine and then into LabVIEW.
 Both software currently run on the GF station.

-4. Results
+### Results

 More data is required to have a definitive result.